Hiring in Engineering and Manufacturing: Expect conservative demand in engineering and manufacturing

 Draw and retain talent through a holistic approach

 Majority of candidates today have reassessed their relationships to work and now increasingly value the time spent with friends or family.
-Andrew states that money and benefits alone are no longer enough to attract or motivate candidates, pointing out that candidates also value flexible work arrangements and a culture or colleagues that inspire them to do their best.
+Trang states that money and benefits alone are no longer enough to attract or motivate candidates, pointing out that candidates also value flexible work arrangements and a culture or colleagues that inspire them to do their best.

 Companies can also work on uplifting their organisational culture and employer branding.
 “Companies need to be more accountable, creative and involved to fully engage their employees.
-This begins from the recruitment process,” says Andrew.
+This begins from the recruitment process,” says Trang.

 Salaries to increase